-The West Nile Rural Electrification Company (WENRECo) supplies electricity to the West Nile region.
+The West Nile Rural Electrification Company (WENRECo), another AKFED project, supplies electricity to the West Nile region.
 Commissioned in 2012, the 3.5MW River Nyagak mini hydroelectric plant now provides a renewable source of energy in an area where only one percent of the rural population of 1.4 million previously had access to electricity.
 A first of its kind, the project was also the first in Africa to qualify under the World Bank-administered Prototype Carbon Fund, which generates funds for sustainable development through the purchase of project-based greenhouse gas emission reductions that are consistent with the Kyoto Protocol, the framework of Joint Implementation (JI) and the Clean Development Mechanism (CDM).

 Supported by the Government of Uganda, German Development Institutions and the World Bank, the West Nile project provides an attractive model for rural electrification not only in Uganda but for Africa more broadly.
 A steady supply of electricity has already had an impact on the functioning of hospitals and schools, as well as on the growth of entrepreneurial activity in general and in basic agro-based industries in particular.

-Another IPS investment, Uganda Fishnet Manufacturers Limited (UFM) provides a locally manufactured supply of quality fishnets, an essential product for one of Uganda’s most significant export industries.
+Another IPS investment, Uganda Fishnet Manufacturers Ltd. (UFM) provides a locally manufactured supply of quality fishnets, an essential product for one of Uganda’s most significant export industries.
 Fishnets are produced in a manner that is consistently compliant with local, and international standards, thus promoting sustainable fishing practices.